SLAcM/SLAcM/docs/source/model.md

 represents how to application is assembled from components and how it is installed on the hosts.
 Optionally, a file containing the parameter settings for the components can be supplied, as well as configuration files that sets specific system configuration parameters.
-This package is handed to the slacm tool (called 'run_slacm') that runs the application.
+This package is handed to the SLACM tool (called 'slacm_run') that runs the application.

 ## Components